tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 We're going to use various programs to help us with Japanese.
 Since this is an intro article, you don't have to install everything right now.
 It's just an outline.
+The most important tools will be described in [Our Immersion Learning Toolset](our-immersion-learning-toolset.html).
+Afterwards, you'll presented with articles that teach comprehensively how to use the tools.
-We have more complete suggestions on the Resources page.
+Additionally, we have more suggestions in [Resources](resources.html) and throughout the rest of the guide.

 ### Desktop